7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 These other resume header examples are not strictly necessary unless you want to highlight a personal selling point that is highly relevant to the role you’re applying for.
 You could consider including:

-Resume headers examples
+Resume headers and section examples

 • Main resume header and contact details